amit-k-yadav/insider/README.md

 ### Initializing required variables

-Before get started with the deployment, initialize some environment variables to make things simpler
+Before we get started with the deployment, initialize some environment variables to make things simpler

 ```sh
 # Replace below values with appropriate ones